 Overview

-Mitch is a commercial trial lawyer and strategic advisor with a focus on business counseling and litigation.
-Known for his pragmatic approach, Mitch works closely with clients, including Fortune 500 and other public companies, as well as privately held corporations and entrepreneurs, to spot risks early, find practical solutions, and, when needed, advocate zealously in the courtroom.
-He’s licensed in Michigan, Illinois, and Indiana, and has handled cases across the country in both state and federal courts, including jury and bench trials, as well as arbitrations.
+Mitch is a commercial trial lawyer and strategic advisor who counsels businesses and individuals, including Fortune 500 and other public companies, as well as privately held corporations and entrepreneurs, on complex legal and business matters.
+His practice spans high-stakes litigation, business counseling, and sports and entertainment advisory work.
+Known for his pragmatic and solutions-oriented approach, Mitch works closely with clients to identify risk early, resolve disputes efficiently, and, when necessary, advocate zealously in the courtroom.
+Mitch regularly handles matters across the country in both state and federal courts, including jury and bench trials, as well as arbitrations.
+He is licensed to practice in Michigan, Illinois, and Indiana.

-Mitch also serves as chief legal counsel to a century-old Detroit-based stone company.
-In that role, he advises the board and leadership team on legal strategy, corporate governance, and business policies.
-He also served as antitrust counsel to the Motor & Equipment Manufacturers Association from early 2023 through mid-2024.
+Beyond his client work, Mitch also serves as chief legal counsel to a century-old Detroit-based stone company, where he advises the board and leadership team on legal strategy, corporate governance, risk management, and key business initiatives.
+He also previously served as anti-trust counsel to the Motor & Equipment Manufacturers Association.

-Mitch earned his law degree, cum laude, from the University of Illinois Chicago School of Law, where he was active on the Moot Court Honors Council and served as production editor for the Law Review.
+Mitch earned his law degree, cum laude, from the University of Illinois Chicago School of Law, where he was active on the Moot Court Honors Council and served as editor for the Law Review.
 He holds a bachelor’s degree in Criminal Justice from Michigan State University, with minors in Philosophy and Law.
-He’s also completed executive programs in Negotiation and Entrepreneurship at Harvard Business School.
+He has also completed executive programs in Negotiation and Entrepreneurship at Harvard Business School.

 Before joining McDonald Hopkins, Mitch clerked for several respected judges in both state and federal court, and worked with the U.S. Attorney’s Office for the Northern District of Illinois.
-He’s been recognized on the Super Lawyers’ Rising Stars list for three years running – a distinction earned by fewer than 2.5% of eligible attorneys.
+He has been recognized on the Super Lawyers Rising Stars list for three consecutive years—a distinction earned by fewer than 2.5% of eligible attorneys.
+Mitch is an Associate Fellow of the Litigation Counsel of America, an invitation-only honorary society limited to fewer than one-half of one percent of American lawyers, recognizing effectiveness and accomplishment in litigation, and superior ethical reputation.
+He is further recognized in the 2026 Edition of Marquis Who’s Who in America.

 Representative Cases & Matters